Posted 2 years ago by Nicole Clarke

 FOR SCHOOLS....
 We were delighted to host so many schools here at our Centre, and to be looked after superbly in 5 Perth and Bunbury schools.
 These innovative performances for school groups will return in September 2019, with our amazing authors, illustrator, composer and musicians.

 FOR THE PUBLIC....
 We are again delighted to be a part of the Perth Festival Writers Week, with The Sound of Picture Books proudly taking centre stage at the Octagon Theatre, UWA on Sunday 24 February, 2019.
 Choose from one of two FREE performances of Parachute (by Danny Parker and Matt Ottley) at 11am and 12.15pm.
 No bookings or tickets necessary but do put it in your calendar now.
 All ages are welcome.
-We'd love to see you at UWA then!
+For more information about the Perth Festival and Writers Week visit their website here

 Join us on social media for up to date news, or if you'd like us to keep you informed via email, let us know at: email@example.com